 Increase your collection.

 Assess and prioritize your customer cash collection, and consider using early payment discounts to encourage collection.
-You may also need to need to evaluate your customer credit risks and capabilities, and take any appropriate action to minimize risk and improve working capital.
+You may also need to evaluate your customer credit risks and capabilities, and take any appropriate action to minimize risk and improve working capital.

 Minimize outgoing payments.